-The TPO has recently participated in one on one training with FDOT staff.
-Currently, the Interim Executive Director is working closely with a temporary financial consultant on all TPO expenditures.
-Scopes of Services and Task Work Orders for continuing consultant services utilizing federal funds are submitted to the TPO's FHWA liaison for review and approval prior to issuing a notice to proceed.
+The TPO Executive Director has a standing bi-weekly call with FDOT Liaison staff to discuss any questions/comments or concerns with applicable federal and state laws and policies and procedures.
 Consultant and project specific expenditures are reviewed by the Project Manager and the Interim Executive Director prior to payment.
 All invoices and detailed support documentation are reviewed by the Interim Executive Director prior to submittal to FDOT.
 The TPO also references the FDOT Program Management Handbook.